aayushjha40-ai/flask-mongodb-kubernetes/README.md

 flask-app pods (minimum 2 replicas)

-Step 4: Access the Flask Application
+4. Access the Flask Application minikube service flask-service

-minikube service flask-service
+The application will open in the browser.

 MongoDB Authentication

 MongoDB authentication is enabled using Kubernetes Secrets.

-Username and password are stored in a Kubernetes Secret.
+Username and password are stored in a Secret.

 MongoDB reads credentials from environment variables.

 Flask connects using a secure connection string provided via environment variables.

 This ensures credentials are not hardcoded in the application code.

 Kubernetes DNS Resolution

 Kubernetes provides internal DNS resolution using CoreDNS.

 Each Service is assigned a DNS name.